spsforks/QB64-Wiki/_SCREENMOVE.md

 END

 ```

 > When positioning the window, offset the position by -3 columns and - 29 rows to calculate the top left corner coordinate.

-*Example 2:* Moving a program window to a second monitor positioned to the right of the main desktop.
+Moving a program window to a second monitor positioned to the right of the main desktop.

 ```vb